reconsumeralization/project-rules-extension/README.md

 2. **Webview (Browser)**: Renders the UI components (Rule Explorer, Task View, MCP Editor) using web technologies (React, Tailwind assumed).
 3. **Message Passing**: A secure bridge for communication between the Extension Host and Webview environments.

+### Placeholder for Architecture Diagram

-*(Placeholder: Add link to a diagram or more detailed architecture doc if available)*
+Add link to a diagram or more detailed architecture doc if available.

 ## 🛠️ Development Setup